 Thanks to smartphones and the thousands of travel apps available nowadays, you never have to spend another moment being overcharged by taxis that drive you in circles or figuring out where the nearest restaurant is and what time it closes.

-All you have to do is download a few free apps and you’re ready to go!
+All you have to do is download the best travel apps for 2022 and you’re ready to go!

 We both use iPhones and consider them absolutely essentials for our travels.
 Especially when you do this full-time!
 There are tons of apps you can use to improve your travel experience.
 The hardest part is figuring out which ones are actually worth downloading.

 Lucky for you, we’ve tested just about every travel app out there and compiled this list of the 15 best travel apps for 2022.